Generate Leads During COVID-19

 The idea is to offer a mini-course via daily email lessons.
-While it sounds daunting, the emails don’t have to be long, and they can leverage existing resources.
+While it sounds daunting, the emails don’t have to belong, and they can leverage existing resources.

-The reason this works so well is because you are building trust over a period of time.
+The reason this works so well is that you are building trust over a period of time.
 You should be giving away enough information that people find value and start to see results, thus seeing the value of continuing to work with you after the challenge period ends.

 How does all this apply to COVID-19?